 Feel free to skip ahead if you prefer.

 Although the Nor Loch in Edinburgh is essentially man-made, its origins began as a natural hollow during Britain’s last Ice Age.
 The loch covered the marshy ground from the base of Castle Hill to Market Street and the foot of Waverley Station.
 Today the area is now known as Princes Street Gardens.

-Known as Scotland’s lost loch, the Nor Loch was created in 1460 when King James III recognised that the area could provide a natural defence for what is now the Old Town.
+Known as Scotland’s lost loch, the Nor Loch was created in 1460 when King James III recognized that the area could provide a natural defense for what is now the Old Town.